When a character makes a conscious decision to be honest they Will Not Tell a Lie.

 Meursault: ...
 Because of the sun!

-- In Poul Anderson's "Brave To Be A King", Manse listens to a story that is clearly Moses in the Bullrushes and so a hero legend — but from a Persian, and he knows the Persians are fanatical about this.
+- In Poul Anderson's "Brave To Be A King" from Time Patrol, Manse listens to a story that is clearly Moses in the Bulrushes and so a hero legend — but from a Persian, and he knows the Persians are fanatical about this.

 - In Wen Spencer's Tinker series, the elves are fanatical about this.
 Tinker has to be very careful about shading the truth and lying by implication around them, and Tommy at one point faces a serious dilemma because the elves will take the printed team list and his having taken bets as unbreakable.